wp-plugins/democracy-poll/readme.txt

 == Changelog ==
+= 4.5.5 =
+* Fix: Archive link detection by ID not by url

 = 4.5.4 =
 * Fix: js code.
 Now All with jQuery
 * Fix: Separate js and css connections: css connect on all pages into the head, but js connected into the bottom just for page where it need